 Hybrid Apps: Using cross-platform coding platforms, the developers will be able to write the code and this can be eventually used for iOS, Android platforms.
-The code base will be the same and the users will be able to generate iOS and Android apps separately.
+The codebase will be the same and the users will be able to generate iOS and Android apps separately.

-So basically, the Selenium Web driver actually receives the HTTP requests from the client libraries via JSON and then it handles these requests differently.
+So basically, the Selenium Web driver actually receives the HTTP requests from the client libraries via JSON, and then it handles these requests differently.

-The appium architecture is the same as that of Selenium Webdriver Server.
+The appium architecture is the same as that of the Selenium Webdriver Server.
 So, basically, this is how the Appium tool works:

-So, when the user is downloading Appium tool, they are actually downloading the server.
+So, when the user is downloading the Appium tool, they are actually downloading the server.
 Further, when the scripts are executed, the HTTP requests go in JSON format to the Appium server.
 Further, the Appium server sends this information to the instruments.
 So, if the Appium server sends the commands to iOS devices, then it needs the bootstrap.js file which will help to automate the iOS apps.

 In the same manner, if the Appium server sends the commands to Android, then these commands are further sent across to UI Automator.
-To support UI Automator, the system needs bootstrap Jar.
+To support UI Automator, the system needs a bootstrap Jar.